GummiFactory/gummi_ee_popeye/README.md

 ## Testing the end effector without a base

-It is possible to run just the end effector without a base, but you need to load the mananger for your end effector.
+It is possible to run just the end effector without a base, but you need to load a custom mananger for your end effector.

 First fork this repository and make the suitable changes to describe your end-effector.